GramAddict/docs/configuration.md

         biographys don't match your language.
         From version 2.0 you can set more then one.
         (e.g. "specific_alphabet": ["LATIN", "ARABIAN"])

+   "biography_language"
+        As for specific_alphabet we are inspecting the biograpy but this time we are looking for the language itself.
+        That's more powerful than the character_set but may be inconsistent if the bio is not a real text (such as a list of words without verbs).
+        In any case the bot does a best of 5 (BO5) and take the most likely language. for example: 'italian  and russian devops engineer ️guitarist nerd ' returns 'nl' instead of 'en' most of the time.
+        55 language are supported:
+        af, ar, bg, bn, ca, cs, cy, da, de, el, en, es, et, fa, fi, fr, gu, he, hi, hr, hu, id, it, ja, kn, ko, lt, lv, mk, ml, mr, ne, nl, no, pa, pl, pt, ro, ru, sk, sl, so, sq, sv, sw, ta, te, th, tl, tr, uk, ur, vi, zh-cn, zh-tw Look there for more info: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
+        You can also specify more then one.
+        (e.g. "biography_language": ["it", "en"]

   "min_posts"
         You can specify the minumum post number that an account